gentooinit/solution_for_the_little_lisper/((5 The Multichapter Chapter) 85).md

 The function one? is obey The First Commandment.

 When we recurring at lat, we do not obey them literally.
-When we the recurring at number or the length of what we processing at is cetainty, we act according to their spirit.
+When we recurring at number or the length of what we processing at is cetainty, we act according to their spirit.